slok/go-http-metrics/Readme.md

 # go-http-metrics [![Build Status][github-actions-image]][github-actions-url] [![Go Report Card][goreport-image]][goreport-url] [![GoDoc][godoc-image]][godoc-url]

-go-http-metrics knows how to measure http metrics in different metric formats a different Go HTTP framework/libs.
+go-http-metrics knows how to measure http metrics in different metric formats and Go HTTP framework/libs.
 The metrics measured are based on [RED] and/or [Four golden signals], follow standards and try to be measured in a efficient way.

 ## Table of contents